-Policy Statement: В.
+B. Policy Statement:

-Under the governance and guidance of its various Indentures, the Commission may periodically enter into debt obligations to finance the construction of infrastructure and other assets or to refinance existing debt for the purpose of meeting its responsibilities to users of the Turnpike.
+Under the governance and guidance of its various Indentures, the Commission may periodically enter into debt obligations to finance the construction of infrastructure and other assets, fund Act 44 obligations or to refinance existing debt for the purpose of meeting its responsibilities to users of the Turnpike.
 It is the Commission's desire and direction to assure that such debt obligations are issued and administered in such fashion as to obtain the best long-term financial advantage to the Commission.

-The Commission will limit long-term borrowing to fund capital improvements, projects, or equipment that cannot be financed from current financial resources.
+The Commission will limit long-term borrowing to fund primarily capital improvements, projects, or equipment that cannot be financed from current financial resources.
 In an effort to maximize capital funding availability, the Commission shall utilize a reasonable mix of borrowing and pay-as-you-go funding.
-The Commission will not fund current operations or normal maintenance from the proceeds of long-term financing.
+The Commission will not fund current operations or normal maintenance of the Commission from the proceeds of long-term financing.

-The Commission shall seek to attain bond ratings so borrowing costs are minimized and access to credit is preserved.
-It is imperative that the Commission demonstrates to rating agencies, investment bankers, creditors and users of the Turnpike that Commission officials are following a prescribed financial plan and adhering to sound financial policy.
-The Commission will follow a practice of full disclosure by regularly communicating with bond rating agencies and Nationally Recognized Municipal Securities Information Repositions (NRMSR) to inform them of the Commission's current financial condition and future financial outlook.
+The Commission shall seek to maintain investment grade bond ratings so borrowing costs are minimized and access to credit is preserved.
+It is imperative that the Commission demonstrates to rating agencies, investors, creditors and users of the Turnpike that Commission officials are following a prescribed financial plan and adhering to sound financial policy.
+The Commission will follow a practice of full disclosure by regularly communicating with bond rating agencies and Electronic Municipal Market Access (EMMA) operated by the Municipal Securities Rulemaking Board (MSRB) to inform them of the Commission's current financial condition and future financial outlook.
 The Commission will strive to review this Debt Management Policy on an annual basis and update it on a timely basis as necessary.